celery/celery/docs/userguide/monitoring.rst

 for delivery (sent but not received), `messages_unacknowledged` is the number of messages that has been received by a worker but not acknowledged yet (meaning it is in progress, or has been reserved).
-`messages` is the sum of ready and unacknowledged messages combined.
+`messages` is the sum of ready and unacknowledged messages.

 Finding the number of workers currently consuming from a queue::